 Jim gets chased by fast-moving zombies and meets Selena and a Red Shirt.
 He goes with them and realizes very quickly that he was probably better off in a coma.
 Jim insists on seeing his parents.
 They agree to take him and he finds them suicided on the bed clutching a note that reads- “With endless love, we left you sleeping.
 Now, we’re sleeping with you.
 Don’t wake up.”
 This is not your dad’s zombie movie.
 They decide to stay at his house for the night, but are attacked by zombies.
 Red Shirt gets infected and is dispatched by Selena.
 Jim and Selena must flee.

 Jim and Selena venture forth and find Frank and his daughter Hannah.
-There is no water and therefore -no rain.
-For survivor, they have to leave the city.
+It hasn’t rained for some time, therefore -no water.
+For survival, they have to leave the city.
 Selena doesn’t want to go with Frank and his daughter because she sees them as anchors, but Jim insists and Hannah explains that we actually need each other.
 Frank plays a radio signal that beckons them to safety and they leave as one tribe.
 Along the way, there are some intense scenes and some shopping.
 They arrive at the salvation location, but Frank gets infected and is killed by soldiers.

 Right away, you can tell that the soldiers are goofing off too much.
 I have commanded soldiers and there’s some level of goofing off, but this had an air of creepiness and broken discipline.
 The soldier’s have taken over a residence as their HQ and have put up defenses to keep zombies out and people in.
 We quickly learn that the radio message was a trap.
 Corporal Mitchell harasses Selena and a fight erupts.
 The Major breaks it up, but it’s clear that Jim, Hannah, and Selena are prisoners.
 The Major explains that the soldiers could not face a dead world and one attempted suicide.
 The Major had a plan- lure women to the compound with a radio signal.
 When they arrived, they would keep them prisoner to breed with his soldiers to restart civilization.
 He puts it simply: women equal hope.
 His logic and delivery is truly chilling in its cold mathematics.